LEAT-EDGE/qualia/docs/DeveloperGuide/AddDataset.md

 ## Base Structure

+Start by creating a new Python module in the `dataset` folder of the code base (Qualia-Core or a Qualia-Plugin source folder), called `MyNewDataset.py` in this example.
-Start by creating a new dataset class that inherits from `RawDataset`.
+Inside this module, create a `MyNewDataset` class that inherits from `RawDataset`.

+Adapt the `__call__` method to load your data and return the appropriate objects described below.

 Here's a complete example showing the essential structure:

 ```python
 from __future__ import annotations